NethermindEth/workshop/docs/source/tasks.rst

 12. Analyze RETURN opcodes and write bytecode that will:
  * return 42

-12. (b) Load code that was deployed in '12)' into memory from a seaparate transaction.
+12. (b) Load code that was deployed in '12)' into memory from a separate transaction.
 The code address is shown in the 'contractAddress' field of the '12)' transaction trace in EvmPlayground.
-Use EXTCODELOAD, EXTCODESIZE.
+Use EXTCODECOPY, EXTCODESIZE.

 13. Analyze opcodes SSTORE, SLOAD and write bytecode that will:
  * permanently store information that address 0x00010203040506070809000a0b0c0d0e0f00010203 has 1 Ether